eizedev/AirConnect-Synology/README.md

 # return  0
 ```

-Alternatively you can open an issue and include your network interface list and your local IP.
+Alternatively you can open an issue and include your network interface list and your local IP and i will extend the default network interfaces filter with your list.

 ## Build

+You need to install the following packages on your distribution:

+- make
+- shellcheck

+After that you can start by running the shellcheck or directly with the build.

 ### Run shellcheck (optional)